34 Favorite Fall Flowers and Plants for Your Garden

 Camellia Sasanqua

-Camellias are the jewels of many Southern winter and spring gardens, adding a tidal wave of color to shady spots.
+Camellias are the jewels of many Southern winter and spring gardens.
+They add a tidal wave of color to shady spots.
 A favorite in Southeastern U.S. gardens, camellias originated in eastern and southern Asia.
 The long-blooming shrubs and trees are members of the tea family, Theaceae.

-Spring-blooming camellias are from the Japonica family; fall-blooming camellias are from the Sasanqua family and most varieties are hardy in zones 7 to 9.
-If you're in an area that gets frosts and freezes, you'll want early-blooming sasanquas and late-blooming japonicas.
+Spring-blooming camellias are from the Japonica family.
+Fall-blooming camellias are from the Sasanqua family.
+Most varieties are hardy in zones 7 to 9.
+Are you in an area that gets frosts and freezes?
+If so, you'll want early blooming sasanquas and late-blooming japonicas.
 In colder zones, plant camellias in containers and move them inside for winter.

 Celosia

 Celosia is commonly called cock's comb, for its red-colored plumes.
-There's a multitude of bright colors, from yellow to orange and purple.
-Celosia is easily grown from seed or seedling.
+There are a multitude of bright colors, from yellow to orange and purple.
+Celosia is easily grown from a seed or seedling.

-Start celoisa seeds in spring and transplant to a sunny area.
-Keep watered through the summer and the plants will last until first frost in your area.
+Start celosia seeds in spring and transplant it to a sunny area.
+Keep it watered through the summer, and the plants will last until the first frost in your area.
 Celosia flowers can be dried and used in floral arrangements.

 Coleus

 Tip: Take the pruned coleus stems and stick them in a container filled with potting soil.
-Place planter in part shade and keep watered.
+Place the planter in part shade and keep it watered.
 You'll have new plants in a few weeks.

 Croton

-If you live in a zone colder than zone 9, buy crotons in spring and summer and enjoy them outside until temperatures dip below 50 degrees Fahrenheit.
-Bring them inside, wipe them down to eliminate any hitchhiking pests and set them in a space with bright indirect light.
-They may drop their leaves but with a little TLC, they should rebound and give you another season indoors.
+If you live in a zone colder than zone 9, buy crotons in spring and summer.
+You can enjoy them outside until temperatures dip below 50 degrees Fahrenheit.
+Bring them inside and wipe them down to eliminate any hitchhiking pests.
+Then, set them in a space with bright indirect light.
+They may drop their leaves, but with a little TLC, they should rebound and give you another season indoors.

 Cuphea

 Cuphea is a heat-loving annual and pollinator favorite that pumps out colorful blooms in late summer.
-Two kinds you'll likely find in the Garden Center include Cuphea hyssopifolia, commongly known as Mexican heather; and firecracker plant ('Vermillionaire' is a popular cultivar).
+Two kinds you'll likely find in the Garden Center include:

-Mexican heather is not a true heather.
-It's a small, rounded shrub with purple, white or pink flowers.
+- Cuphea hyssopifolia, commonly known as Mexican heather.
+Not a true heather, Mexican heather is a small, rounded shrub with purple, white or pink flowers.
 This type of cuphea can grow to about 2 feet tall and wide.

 Dahlia